-To be eligible for the CIT program you must be going into 11th grade AND have completed two weeks of the Leadership Program.
+To be eligible for the CIT program you must be going into 11th or 12th grade AND have completed two weeks of the Leadership Program.

 Our CITs are role models that every camper - young and old - looks up to.
 CITs spend a great deal of time with our younger campers learning cabin dynamics, teaching skills and building relationships outside their age group.
 CITs are expected to seek out opportunities to share their talents and leadership skills with the Camp Foley community.

 CIT Classes: One activity period each sign up will be dedicated to CIT Class.
 This class will help you continue to develop your leadership skills and give you time to plan any programming you're responsible for while at camp.
 CIT classes will be taught by a Foley counselor who will act as your Leadership Mentor while you're at camp.

 CIT Responsibilities Include (but are not limited to):

 - Brother/Sister Cabin: CITs are assigned a different Fox or Coyote cabin to work with each of the two weeks they are at camp.
 CITs will spend some evenings with that cabin, go to Treehouses with that cabin and sit on the benches with that cabin before and after meals.

 - Dining Hall: CITs are assigned to a Fox table and spend meals with our younger campers.

 - Activity Apprentice: 3 days of class will be dedicated specifically to how to teach activities.
 You will select an activity and spend time getting better at both the skills of the class as well as the other skills you need to facilitate (fixing equipment ,set up and take down, finding out where things are, etc.) Usually, CITs pick an activity they may want to teach as a counselor.